 AWS IAM v4 is the mechanism used to authenticate with the AWS API.
 Read more in the AWS Docs Signature Version 4 documentation.

 The bearer token mechanism is commonly used within the OAuth 2.0 protocol and is outlined in RFC6750.
+When this authentication type is selected, the interface will provide three fields:

 Hawk is an HTTP authentication scheme using a message authentication code (MAC) algorithm to provide partial HTTP request cryptographic verification.
 Learn more via the Hawk GitHub project.